Madaoer/Madaoer.github.io/_pages/about.md

 I am currently a PhD student in Department of Data Science and AI at Monash University, luckily advised by Prof. [Tien-Tsin Wong](https://ttwong12.github.io/) and Prof. [Jianfei Cai](https://jianfei-cai.github.io/).
 I received B.S. and M.Phil. in Computer Science from Beijing Jiaotong University.

-I am interested in Video/3D generation and World Model.
+I am interested in Video/3D Generation and World Model.

 # 📖 Educations